jvictor-jpg/DIO-Bootcamps/TQI Fullstack Developer/2.JavaScript/README.md

 Baseado nas aulas de Gabriela Pinheiro (https://github.com/SpruceGabriela) para DIO.

 ### English
-Debelopment of a Super-Mario-Bros-themed memory game using nothing but HTML, CSS and Vanilla JavaScript.<br>
+Development of a Super-Mario-Bros-themed memory game using nothing but HTML, CSS and Vanilla JavaScript.<br>
 Based on lessons by Gabriela Pinheiro (https://github.com/SpruceGabriela) for DIO.